tiagofilipe12/PlasmidCoverage/README.md

 For now, this developing branch of this repo provide two versions of the same script:

+* `PlasmidCoverage_Sdb.py` allows users to compile multiple fastas into one or having one multi-fasta file to calculate plasmid coverage.

-* Version *PlasmidCoverage.py* maps against only one plasmid sequence.
+* `./deprecated/PlasmidCoverage.py` maps against only one plasmid sequence.
 This option is deprecated however you can still use it.
 Just make sure you install prettytable - `pip install prettytable`

-* Version *PlasmidCoverage_Sdb.py* allows users to compile multiple fastas into one or having one multi-fasta file to calculate plasmid coverage.

 In both versions, .gb files are also supported.
 These files will be converted into fasta files in a subdirectory named "fasta" within the directory the user specifies for plasmid.

 ## Dependencies
 * plotly - ```pip install plotly```
+* termcolor
 * bowtie2 (tested for version 2.2.9)
+* samtools (tested for version 1.3.1)

 You can now simply: ```pip install -r requirements.txt```